Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

 \subsection{Coverings}

-We remark that if $G/K$ is a homogeneous space of compact Lie groups $G$, $K$, and both $G$ and $K$ are connected, then $G/K$ is a simple space (see \cite[Proposition 1.62, p.~31]{FOT08}) and the techniques of rational homotopy theory apply.
-In particular, a Sullivan model of $G/K$ can be constructed as described in Section \ref{sec02}.
-However, this implies that once $G'/K'$ is a homogeneous space of connected Lie groups and a finite covering of $G/K$ (both $G$, $K$ connected), then the model we construct for it is identical to the one of $G/K$.
-Indeed, for this we note that the inclusions of the maximal tori $T_H\hto{} T_G$ respectively $T_{H'}\hto{} T_{G'}$ which completely determine the respective models (together with the given Weyl groups, which remain the same under finite coverings) are uniquely determined by local data, namely, by the inclusions of the corresponding Lie algebras $\mathfrak{t}_H=\mathfrak{t}_{H'}\hto{} \mathfrak{t}_G=\mathfrak{t}_{G'}$ due to the commutativity and surjectivity properties of the exponential map on compact Lie groups.
+We remark that if $G/H$ is a homogeneous space of compact Lie groups $G$, $H$, and both $G$ and $H$ are connected, then $G/H$ is a simple space (see \cite[Proposition 1.62, p.~31]{FOT08}), and the techniques of rational homotopy theory apply.
+In particular, a Sullivan model of $G/H$ can be constructed as described in Section~\ref{sec02}.
+However, this implies that if $G'/H'$ is a homogeneous space of connected Lie groups and a finite covering of $G/H$ (such that both $G$, $H$ are connected and $G'$ covers~$G$ in such a way that $H'$ covers $H$), then the model we construct for it is identical to the one of $G/H$.
+Indeed, for this we note that the inclusions of the maximal tori $T_H\hto{} T_G$ and $T_{H'}\hto{} T_{G'}$ which completely determine the models (together with the given Weyl groups, which remain the same under finite coverings) are uniquely determined by local data, namely, by the inclusions of the corresponding Lie algebras $\mathfrak{t}_H=\mathfrak{t}_{H'}\hto{} \mathfrak{t}_G=\mathfrak{t}_{G'}$ due to the commutativity and surjectivity properties of the exponential map on compact Lie groups.

-Hence, the spaces $G/H$ and $G'/H'$ which may differ by a finite covering are rationally not distinct as long as all groups are connected; hence, in the following, we may pick a representative out of the corresponding equivalence class.
+Hence, the spaces $G/H$ and $G'/H'$, which may differ by a finite covering, are rationally not distinct as long as all groups are connected; hence, in the following, we may pick a representative out of the each equivalence class.